How to Aim a Shotgun Correctly

 Credit: Envato Elements/ _Vailery

 The next step is to tightly press your cheek against the stock or butt of your gun.
-If your hunting shotgun doesn't fit you, you can invest in plastic spacers or cheek pads that allow you to adjust the cheek weld setting so that your cheek properly aligns with the stock.
+If your hunting shotgun doesn't fit you, there may be plastic spacers that allow you to adjust the cheek weld setting so that your cheek properly aligns with the stock.
 A good option to consider is the BLACKHAWK Tac Cheek Pad.
 This product comes with three adjustable straps and height-adjustable inserts to ensure proper fit.

 4) Focus on the Target